PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 Tom looked to Kim.
 Kim was perturbed.
 He looked hesitant as if the whole thing was a bad idea.
 Tom turned to face Kim, inviting him to share her perspectve.
 Kim returned the look.
 It was clear to Tom her brother was not influenced.
 Instead Kim looked at her with dread, as if she were the vibrant village.

 "You two are new" said someone behind them.
-The two turned round to see a relaxed, sandy haired boy, a bit older than them, holding a cow by a nose ring teather.
+The two turned round to see a relaxed, sandy haired boy.
+He was a bit older than them and was holding a cow by a nose ring teather.

-"Hello!"
-Tom replied, pleased to make a new friend.
+"Hello!" replied Tom, pleased to make a new friend.
 Kim barely said anything, a slight disaproval was his greeting.
-Suddenly with this Tom recognised their father in Kim.

 "We're from the Forest."
 Tom pointed North.

-"Oh." said the boy as if he was interested.
+"Oh." said the boy, as if he was interested.
+"What you come down here for?"